The Anti Alzheimer’s Meal Plan with Brain Boosting Recipes | Dr. Oz | S9 | Ep 32 | Full Episode

 What is this?

-That is a combination of olive oil, lots of herbs like sage and thyme and rosemary and whatever you like.
+That is a combination of olive oil, lots of herbs, like sage and thyme and rosemary and whatever you like.

-So you can paint with that.
+So you could paint with that.

-Let's let's paint.
+Let's paint.

-Let's go ahead and do some.
+Let's go ahead and do something.

-And through the magical television.
+And through the magic of television.

 Through the magic of TV, it looks like this.